 However, it’s established science.
 It works by first putting the audience in a frame of mind that fits with the forthcoming message, thereby intensifying the impact of the message when encountered.

-Let’s take as examples some frames of mind that CREST Security Review readers might want to install in others before sending a persuasive message.
+Let’s take as examples some frames of mind that readers might want to instil in others before sending a persuasive message.

 Suppose that you want to get a co-worker’s support for a new plan you have developed.
 Ask your colleague for advice concerning your idea, not for opinions or expectations regarding it.
 It turns out that evaluators who are asked to provide advice (versus opinions or expectations) on a plan are put in a cooperative state of mind before they even experience the plan, which makes them more favourable to it when they then do encounter it.
 There’s an old saying, ‘When we ask for advice, we are usually looking for an accomplice.’
 We’d only add on the basis of scientific evidence that, if we get that advice, we usually get that accomplice.

 During the 1970s, Henry Kissinger was considered America's greatest international negotiator.
 When asked who he considered the best negotiator he had encountered, Kissinger nominated Egypt’s then-president Anwar Sadat because of a pre-suasive tactic Sadat regularly employed to get more from a negotiation than was warranted by his political or military position at the time.